Nova Scotia Lighthouses

 #5.
 Cape Breton is a big island on the East side of Nova Scotia, with many places to visit and things to see.

 #5a.
 The lighthouse of Louisburg.
 On the South-East part of Cape Breton this lighthouse has helped the sea navigation to the Fortress of Louisbourg.
 It has been destroyed several times during the battles between French and English during 1730 and 1758.
+I photographed it in a sunny September day.

 #5b.
 The lighthouse at Gabarus, Cape Breton.
 Gabarus is a small fishing village South-East of the island